VoidWalkerDev/Nexa/README.md

 ## Purpose

-The primary purpose of Axiom is to:
+The primary purpose of Nexa is to:

 * **Educational Demonstration:** Illustrate the fundamental concepts involved in building a chess engine.
 * **AI-Assisted Development:** Explore the capabilities of AI in generating and structuring code.